FOSSNSS/website/README.md

-Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+Open the `fossnss`(or whatever you have named) directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

+Before helping us by pushing changes, make sure to not to break things 😜

 ## 🧐 What's inside?